- Co-Director, Neonatal Intensive Care Unit, UH Cleveland Medical Center

 - Professor, CWRU School of Medicine

-Mary L. Nock, MD, FAAP, is Co-Medical Director, Neonatal Intensive Care Unit in the Division of Neonatology and Perinatal Medicine at University Hospitals Rainbow Babies & Children’s Hospital and UH Cleveland Medical Center.
-She also is a staff neonatologist at UH Parma Medical Center, Parma, Ohio, and Southwest General Health Center, Middleburg Heights, Ohio, a UH partner hospital.
-She is Associate Professor, Pediatrics, Case Western Reserve University School of Medicine.
+Mary L. Nock, MD, FAAP, is Co-Medical Director, Neonatal Intensive Care Unit in the Division of Neonatology at University Hospitals Rainbow Babies & Children’s Hospital and UH Cleveland Medical Center.
+She is a Professor of Pediatrics, Case Western Reserve University School of Medicine.

 Dr. Nock is board certified in pediatrics and neonatal-perinatal medicine.
 She also is certified in neonatal resuscitation.

 Dr. Nock’s research interests include G6PD deficiency, hyperbilirubinemia in neonates, and quality improvement.
 She has taught and lectured locally, regionally and nationally at professional courses and meetings on these topics and authored papers in peer-reviewed journals and contributed to textbooks.
-She has made more than a dozen abstract and poster presentations at medical and scientific meetings.
+She has made 20+ abstract and poster presentations at medical and scientific meetings.

 Dr. Nock is a Fellow of the American Academy of Pediatrics (AAP) and a member of the Society for Pediatric Research.
-She is the elected District V representative to the AAP Section on Perinatal Pediatrics Executive Committee.
-In 2013 she was named to the Best Doctors in America list.
+She served for six years as the elected District V representative to the Executive Committee of the AAP Section on Neonatal-Perinatal Medicine and now serves as Editor of the semiannual Section Newsletter.
+She has been named to the Top Doctors list of Cleveland Magazine and the Best Doctors in America list.

 Awards and Recognition

 Top Doctors, Cleveland Magazine

 Best Doctors in America